Travel and Tourism Satellite Accounts

-The U.S. Travel and Tourism Satellite Accounts (TTSAs) are based on the detailed 2007 benchmark I-O accounts and are consistent with the integrated annual industry accounts.
+The U.S. Travel and Tourism Satellite Accounts (TTSAs) are based on the latest detailed benchmark I-O accounts and are consistent with the integrated annual industry accounts.
 The methods that are used to prepare the TTSAs are also consistent with the methods used to estimate gross domestic product, national income, and other national economic measures.
-These accounts are developed by the Bureau, with the support of the Tourism Industries Office of the International Trade Administration, in order to more accurately measure the contribution of travel and tourism to the economy.
+These accounts are developed by the Bureau, with the support of the Tourism Industries Office of the International Trade Administration, to measure the contribution of travel and tourism to the economy more accurately.

 Uses of the accounts